OpenAB/openab.github.io/benchmarks/models/submit/circles/index.md

 # Reference Implementation

-A reference implementation is provided as part of the [FLAME GPU SDK] (https://github.com/FLAMEGPU/FLAMEGPU/tree/master/examples/CirclesBruteForce_float/src/model).
+A reference implementation is provided as part of the [FLAME GPU SDK](https://github.com/FLAMEGPU/FLAMEGPU/tree/master/examples/CirclesBruteForce_float/src/model).

 To comply with the OpenAB proposal a second implementation is required.